Loading...

 Our lesson outline today, we have three sections.

-We've got the first, which is defining craft, what is it?
+What is it?
 Then we start exploring this relationship between art and craft.

 And then you'll start challenging the boundaries between these two disciplines and start creating and designing something that challenges it, which is super exciting.

-Let's get started defining craft.
+Let's get started, defining craft.

-Hmm, yes, you're right, they're craft.
+Yes, you're right, they're craft.

 So crafts are skillfully designed and they're made by hand.